Country Report for Eritrea

 Prohibition is still to be achieved in the home, alternative care settings, day care, schools and possibly in penal institutions.

-Article 32 of the Penal Code 2015 confirms a “right of correction or discipline”.
+Article 64 of the Penal Code of Ethiopia 1957 (the Transitional Penal Code) – recognises a right of correction or discipline.
 The near universal acceptance of corporal punishment in childrearing means that the law should be clear that no form or amount of such punishment is acceptable or lawful.
 This provision should be repealed, and prohibition enacted of all corporal punishment by parents and others with children in their care.

 Alternative care settings – Prohibition should be enacted in legislation applicable to all alternative care settings (foster care, institutions, places of safety, emergency care, etc).